Skip to main content

 2. Open the dashboard you want to add a filter to.

-3. Click on the Add Global Filter button.
+3. Click on the Refine Scope (funnel) button.

-4. Create a query as you normally would.
+4. In the Build a Query page, create a query as you normally would.

-5. Click Apply to apply the global query to the current dashboard.
+5. Click Apply to apply the query to all charts in the current dashboard.

-6. The new filter appears to the right of the Add Global Filter button.
+6. The new filter appears to the left of the Refine Scope button.

 7. The new filter is applied to all the charts and queries in the dashboard.

-8. In our example, we created a query that filtered assets by the Country Code “CA” (Canada).
-Notice how the value in the “Count of Asset by All” chart and the “count all” chart has changed after we applied the global filter.
-This is because all queries and charts include only assets with the Country Code “CA”.
+8. In our example, we created a query that filtered assets by the Country Code match United States.
+Notice how the value in the “Workstations” chart, the “Servers & VMn” chart, and the Containers & Microservices chart has changed after we applied the global filter.
+This is because all queries and charts include only assets with the Country Name “United States”.

 JavaScript errors detected